TasneemHegazy/CloudPressHub-Deploy/README.md

 ## 🛠️ Server Provisioning

-Let's start by getting our server up and running on AWS (or your cloud provider of choice).
+Let's start by getting my server up and running on AWS (or your cloud provider of choice).
 Here's the plan:

 -   Provision an EC2 instance on AWS with a secure Linux distribution (e.g., Ubuntu 22.04).